About me

 Other areas of counselling I deal with

 The list that is provided is not exhaustive.
-Do call or get in touch if you want to explore if I feel like the right therapist for you.
-It is important that you are able to feel relaxed with your therapist.
+Do call or get in touch if you want to explore the potential for a helpful therapeutic relationship.
+It is important that you are able to feel safe with your therapist.

 Therapies offered